dna-seq/dna-seq/workshop/index.md

 # Just-DNA workshop #

-A free virtual event dedicated to providing guidance in personal genomic data analyzing, and discovering longevity genetics.
+A free virtual event dedicated to providing guidance in personal genomic data analyzing, and longevity genetics.

-If You are interested in personal genome analyzing and longevity this event is for You.
+If you are interested in analyzing your own genome and in the genetics of longevity this workshop is for you.

-Join us for free and learn how to analyze Your personal genome with an open-source platform, how to choose modules for investigating different aspects of Your genome (health risk prediction, personal drug response, etc.).
-You will learn about existing human longevity genes databases and how actually genetics affects our lifespan.
+Join us and learn:
+* how to analyze your personal genome with an open-source platform
+* how to choose modules for investigating different aspects of your genome (health risk prediction, personal drug response, etc.).
+* which longevity genes databases exist and how genetics affects our lifespan.

 Event address: https://meet.jit.si/just-dna-seq-workshop
-Event Timing: 9th of June, 18:00-22:00 GMT+3, 2022
+Event Timing: 18:00-22:00 GMT+3 (Bucharest timezone), 9th of June, 2022

 [Register now link](https://docs.google.com/forms/d/1cb0pSPUlYWK8st-7aKY3dSjqytyPweKJZX2kMgkX7hM/edit)